caelum/tdd-site/README.md

 # Quasi

 ## Getting it to work
-  1. Install node (tested with v0.10.26)
+  1. Install node (tested with v0.10.26);
-  2. Clone quasi
+  2. Clone quasi;
-  3. Iside project root directory execute: npm install
+  3. Iside project root directory execute: npm install;
-  4. To run locally, execute this on project root directory: docpad run
+  4. To run locally, execute this on project root directory: docpad run;

 ## Writing things
   - Any file in src/articles will be rendered as an article if it has a header like this: